anastasiuspernat/SoundflowerBed/ReadMe.md

 ## Download

-Clone this project and compile SoundflowerBed using Xcode 6 or head over to the [releases page](https://github.com/anastasiuspernat/SoundflowerBed/releases/) and download a compiled binary.
+Clone this project and compile SoundflowerBed using Xcode 11 (Xcode 12 preferred) or head over to the [releases page](https://github.com/anastasiuspernat/SoundflowerBed/releases/) and download a compiled binary.

 ## Changelog